lukso-network/lsp-smart-contracts/docs/LSP6KeyManagerCore.md

 *Fabian Vogelsteller, Jean Cavallera*

-> Contract acting as a controller of an ERC725 Account, using permissions stored in the ERC725Y storage
+> Core implementation of a contract acting as a controller of an ERC725 Account, using permissions stored in the ERC725Y storage